Alfresco/docs-alfresco/digital-workspace/latest/install/other-webserver.md

    > **Note:** If Quickshare is disabled in Alfresco Content Services ignore this step.

     To disable Quickshare, set `system.quickshare.enabled=false` in the \tomcat\shared\classes\alfresco-global.properties file.
-For more information, see [Using the alfresco-global.properties file LINK](https://docs.alfresco.com/6.2/concepts/global-props-intro.html).
+For more information, see [Using the alfresco-global.properties file]({% link content-services/latest/config/index.md %}#using-alfresco-globalproperties).

 8. Save the file.